 Brrrrr!
 Winter is well and truly here, along with those long, cold nights and frosty mornings that make getting up for work even tougher.
 If the thought of this has you mentally counting down the days until summer, then you’re not alone.
-To help you get through the cold, we’ve come up with a few handy tips to keep you and your home warm this winter.
+To help you get through the cold, we’ve come up with a few handy ways you can keep you and your home warm this winter.

 1. Close the curtains at night

 Thick curtains on your windows can work wonders when it comes to keeping heat indoors where it belongs.
 Don’t forget that the thicker the curtain material, the more heat you’ll keep in.

 2. …But let the light shine through in the day

 Sure, curtains can keep the heat in, but nothing warms your home quite like the natural warmth of the sun.
 Even though it’s winter, the sun still shines brightly in Western Australia when the clouds decide to move, so make the most of it!
 Just make sure to close the curtains as it gets dark, so all the natural heat stays inside.

 3. Double glazing

 Standard doors and windows in a home are responsible for up to 80% of energy lost through heating and cooling.
 Not good when you’re shivering through cold winter nights!
 By investing in double glazing for your home, you’ll not only help to make your home warmer in winter and cooler in summer, but also enjoy a range of other benefits.
 These include noise reduction, a reduction in your heating and cooling costs leading to reduced greenhouse gas emissions, plus added security and peace of mind.
 Sound good?
 Our sister company DuoGlass can provide you with all the information you need.
 Check out the DuoGlass website.